Remember Jewish Kotzk (Kock)

 The Elementary School Society in Kock was established at the beginning of the 1800s.
 In the interwar period, it brought together not only Jews (80 people), but also Christians (260 people).
 The school, which operated under the auspices of the Society, was attended by both Jewish and Catholic children.
 The yeshiva operated starting in 1913.
 During the interwar period, there were several cheders in Kock, a Talmud-Torah school financed by the Jewish religious community, as well as a yeshiva.
 Among the teachers at religious schools in Kotzk were Beniamin Elemonowicz, Szaja Bakalarz and Szmul Szulimowicz.
 There was also a religious school for girls in the city, Bet Yaakov, affiliated with Aguda.
 At the beginning of the 1930s, it was attended by about 40 students.
 In addition to Jewish schools, children were obliged to attend a public state school.
 Teachers of Jewish origin, including Jachweta Rychtenberg, taught in this type of state school.
 After the end of lessons in a Polish school, many Jewish children subsequently would also attend a Jewish religious school.

 Among the economic associations operating in Kock, it is worth mentioning the Jewish Cooperative Merchant Bank.
 It was established in 1926.
+In 1919, the Credit Cooperative of Jews in Kock was established.
+It was an economic association, probably having the character of a mutual loan fund.
 In 1922, the Jewish Credit Cooperative was established in Kock.
 Further details of its functioning are unknown.
-In 1919, the Credit Cooperative of Jews in Kock was established.
-It was an economic association, probably having the character of a mutual loan fund.
+The development of Jewish entrepreneurship in Kock, which was already taking the form of small industry, was reflected in the formation of trade unions in the interwar period, including the Central Association of Jewish Artisans, Union of Leather Industry Workers, Trade Union of Garment Industry Workers, and others.

 KOTZK DURING THE HOLOCAUST